masaun/co-creator-and-shareholder-marketplace/README.md

 ## 【Advantage for game players and game developers】
 - For game players
   - Players can propose ideas which are used in the game freely.
+     - So that players are not only just play game, but also enjoy creating process of item and get rights for getting income from item which created by them.
   - Players who joined creating process of item can get shared profit if that item was bought.
   （※ Players who joined creating process of item are called `"Shareholders"` ）